 In February 2013, the FASB issued an amendment to existing guidance regarding the reporting of amounts reclassified out of accumulated other comprehensive income.
 The amendment requires an entity to present information about reclassification adjustments from accumulated other comprehensive income in its annual financial statements in a single note or on the face of the financial statements.
-The amendment is effective prospectively for reporting periods beginning after December 15, 2012.
-As substantially all of the information that this amendment requires is already disclosed elsewhere in the financial statements, it will not have a significant impact on these statements.
+The amendment was effective prospectively for reporting periods beginning after December 15, 2012.
+As substantially all of the information that this amendment requires is already disclosed elsewhere in the consolidated financial statements, it did not have an impact on these interim condensed consolidated financial statements.